mstoelzle/solving-occlusion/README.md

 pip install -r ${WORKSPACE}/solving-occlusion/requirements.txt --user
 ```

-#### 3.2 Install ros-noetic-ros-core
+#### 3.2 Install ROS
-We rely on ROS Noetic to read the ANYmal datasets stored in rosbags and process them in our DatasetGeneration.
+We rely on ROS Noetic to read datasets stored in rosbags and process them in our DatasetGeneration component.

 On Ubuntu this can be done with:
 ```
-sudo apt install ros-noetic-ros-base
+sudo apt install ros-noetic-ros-base ros-noetic-grid-map
 ```

 or on macOS with (requires Python 3.6.* or 3.8.* for now):
 ```
-conda install -c robostack ros-noetic-ros-base
+conda install -c robostack ros-noetic-ros-base ros-noetic-grid-map
 ```

 #### 3.3 Install the TerrainDataGenerator